jkrumboe/wizard-tracker/wiki/How-to-Contribute.md

 Feature requests are welcome!
 When suggesting a feature, please:

 - Explain the problem you're trying to solve
-- Explain why this feature would be useful to most Wizard Tracker users
+- Explain why this feature would be useful to most KeepWiz users
 - Be as specific as possible with your requirements
 - Include mockups or diagrams if applicable